 Downstairs, the bathroom has a large shower with terrazzo tiles, was stocked with plenty of towels, and offered ample space for two people to spread out toiletries and cosmetics.
 The toilet was in a small separate room, which I always appreciate.

 We noticed that the water pressure was rather low in the sink, which wasn’t really an issue.
-Unfortunately this was the case in the shower as well, and it was easy to get cold standing in the trickle produced by the low-flow shower head.
+Unfortunately this was the case in the shower as well, and it was easy to get cold standing in the spacious open shower under the sad trickle of water produced by the low-flow shower head.

 I assume that they’re hoping you’ll purchase from the Populace Coffee shop in the lobby, but it was also disappointing to find that there wasn’t a coffee maker in the room, or the option to order room service.
 Yes, it’s easy enough to head downstairs, but one of my favorite hotel rituals is lazing with coffee in the morning–before I have to devote brainpower to things like wearing real clothing and brushing my hair.